Todd Kohlhepp's house

 Kohlhepp was released from prison in November 2001.
 Following his release, he left Arizona and moved back to South Carolina.

-From that point on, he built a successful real estate business that employed more than a dozen people.
+In 2006, he became a real estate agent and built a successful business that employed more than a dozen people.

 Address